Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

 ### Flush events

-Unset events are stored in a buffer and flushed (sent) on app close by default.Events are flushed based on which criteria is met first: `eventUploadPeriodMillis` or `eventUploadThreshold`.
+Unset events are stored in a buffer and flushed (sent) on app close by default.
+Events are flushed based on which criteria is met first: `eventUploadPeriodMillis` or `eventUploadThreshold`.

 You can disable flushing or configure the upload period of the event upload threshold.